felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 }
 ```

-Additionally, ***it's important to use stable functions on the `select` and `initialData` parameters*** as this optimizes the rendering process.
+Additionally, it's important to use stable functions on the `select` and `initialData` parameters as this optimizes the rendering process.
 Stable functions can be functions created or imported from outside React's context (hooks, components, etc...), or functions that were memoized by `useCallback`.
 For more information see:

 [Render optimizations](https://tanstack.com/query/latest/docs/framework/react/guides/render-optimizations)

 ## Query client

-Also, apart from the things mentioned above ***it's important to set default values for important options in the query client instance***.
+Also, apart from the things mentioned above it's important to set default values for important options in the query client instance.

 ```ts
 import { QueryClient } from "@tanstack/react-query";